 Ponte Vedra Beach Branch Library

 In answer to the demand for increased library services across Saint Johns County, the Ponte Vedra Beach Branch Library opened in 1985 as a volunteer library in the County Annex Building.
-Thanks to the Friends of the Library and an exchange of donated property to the present site, the building on Library Boulevard was dedicated in May, 1993.
+Thanks to the Friends of the Library and an exchange of donated property to the present site, the building on Library Boulevard was dedicated in May 1993.
 An addition to the structure opened in 2002, once again due to the efforts of the Friends.
-A topiary book worm serves as an ambassador at the north side of the building and greets visitors upon their arrival.
-The book worm is named Seymour and acquired its name through a local elementary school contest.
-It also serves as the mascot for the Friends of the Library bookstore, Seymour’s Books.
-In addition to the attraction of the bookstore and large number of program offerings available to patrons, Bird Island Park is a beautiful destination right outside the back door of the library.
+In addition to the attraction of the Friends of the Library bookstore, Seymour’s Books, and large number of program offerings available to patrons, Bird Island Park is a beautiful destination right outside the back door of the library.
 It offers library visitors a chance to observe migrating bird species as well as the local flora and fauna.

 Bartram Trail Branch Library

 The other library branch opened by the county in 1985 was the Bartram Trail Branch Library, which at that time was called the Northwest Library, and was located across from Wesley Manor, now Westminster Woods.
-The Bartram library was able to open thanks to a large number of donated books (many of which came from the Main Library in St. Augustine).
+The Bartram Branch was able to open thanks to a large number of donated books (many of which came from the Main Library in St. Augustine).
 The County paid the rent, electricity and the salary of one branch manager, Nancy Tanzler and was only open about 20 hours a week.
 As the library’s collection grew, so did its need for space and it re-located to the Food Lion Shopping Center.
-At that time, the county was able to pay two full time employees (Nancy Tanzler who continued to serve as branch manager and Betsy Gill as her assistant).
-In 1996 the branch moved from the shopping center to its present location and in 2007 the library was expanded to the present configuration.
+At that time, the County was able to pay two full time employees (Nancy Tanzler who continued to serve as branch manager and Betsy Gill as her assistant).
+In 1997, the branch moved from the shopping center to its present location, and in 2006, the library was expanded to the present configuration.

 Bookmobile and Extension Services